BrandonIrizarry/Juices/README.md

 - Generated PDF of Inventory Report:
 <img src="./screenshots/report.png" alt="Report" width="50%" height="50%">

-Currently, it's available at [my website](https://brandonirizarry.xyz).
+Currently, the app is available for use at [my website](https://brandonirizarry.xyz).

 The items in question are hardcoded according to where I work.
 They're